janfuhrer/it-security-docs/docs/themes/Anonymity - Mixing.md

 - Exit nodes can be liable for legal action
 - No functionality to avoid DoS attacks
 - Statistical correlation of entities communicating over time is still possible if the whole network is observed
-- Bridge between anonymous network and traditional a traditional protocol is difficult
+- Bridge between anonymous network and a traditional protocol is difficult

 ---
 links:  [[210 AC2 TOC - Anonymity|AC2 TOC - Anonymity]] - [[themes/000 Index|Index]]